codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

       cn.contract(true);

   This will display information related to the number of contractors and domains involved in the Contractor Network, as well as the computation time of the resolution.
-  In this application, we can obtain something similar to:
+  In this application, we can obtain the following display:

   .. code:: bash